tml1024/FluffyDisplay/README.md

 What if Apple at some stage starts providing the same functionality
 -------------------------------------------------------------------

-(In the same way as Sidecar works for an iPad.)
+(In the same way as Sidecar, for use with iPad.)
 I would welcome that very much.
+They would be able to make the user experience much smoother than what this tool offers.

 Will there be binaries?
 -----------------------